danielsaidi/website_danielsaidi/collections/_posts/2022/2022-07-01-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 }
 ```

-Let's then add functions that make the coordinator subscribe to context changes:
+Let's then add a way for the coordinator to subscribe to context changes:

 ```swift
 open class RichTextEditorCoordinator: NSObject, RichTextPresenter {